jchapin/capitaltechnologyservices.github.io/_posts/2017-01-16-user-interface-changes-qa-checklist.md

 {{ page.excerpt }}

+1. It has to, "look good"

+    This is a potentially frustrating goal.
+But if there is anything misshapen, distorted, inconsistent, or distracting about the changes and particularly if there was no specification to change the element that has changed, the modifications cannot pass QA.

 1. Validate against W3C standards
     1. If the page is new it must be 100% compliant with W3C validation standards.